Topics: Blog Weld Procedure

 Code Compliant Filler Metals

-Knowing the welding process that will be used to weld the metals together, dramatically reduces the number of filler metal options.
-This reduction is shown in the AWS’s Filler Metal Specifications chart.
-This chart shows the grouping of filler metals that have similar chemical properties into the same specification and denotes the spec with an A/SFA Number.
+Knowing which welding process will be used dramatically reduces the number of filler metal options you need to evaluate.
+The AWS Filler Metal Specifications chart groups filler metals with similar chemical properties into the same specification and assigns each an A/SFA Number.

 AWS Filler Metal Specifications by Material and Welding Process